mlund/faunus/docs/_docs/topology.md

 Yukawa interactions.

-### Example: Acid/base titration coupled with Grand Canonical Salt
+### Example: Acid-base titration coupled with Grand Canonical Salt

 To respect electroneutrality when swapping species, we can associate the titration move with an artificial insertion or deletion of salt ions.
 These ions should be present under constant